ktorio/ktor-documentation/topics/migrating-2-2.md

 ### Caching: Persistent storage {id="persistent-storage"}

 With v2.2.0, the following API related to response [caching](client-caching.md) is deprecated:
-- The `HttpCacheStorage` class is replaced with the `CacheStorage` interface, which can be used to implement persistent storage for the required platform.
+- The `HttpCacheStorage` class is replaced with the `CacheStorage` interface, which can be used to implement a persistent storage for the required platform.
 - The `publicStorage`/`privateStorage` properties are replaced with corresponding functions that accept `CacheStorage` instances.

 ### Custom plugins {id="custom-plugins"}

 Starting with the 2.2.0 release, Ktor provides a new API for creating custom client plugins.
-To learn more, see [](http-client_plugins.md).
+To learn more, see [](client-custom-plugins.md).

 ## New memory model {id="new-mm"}